briover/nudi-reactors/README.md

   *boxplot_jitter_nudi.pdf* - not used, boxplot with jitter, saved as pdf

   *clean_script_luca.rmd* this contains a clean and well annotated code for
-    the entire velocity model and all its graphs.
+    the entire velocity model and all its graphs.inlcudes knit pdf

-## Fiona_scripts
+## Fiona_scripts -

   *fionatables.Rmd* - here you will find the code for all the tables used in
-    the paper.
+    the paper. incliudes knit pdf

   *Fiona's_graphs.Rmd* - here you will find all the code for the angular
     direction plots.

   *fiona_models.Rmd* - here you will find all the code for creating
-    "combinedraw" a data set used in the models.
+    "combinedraw" a data set used in the models. includes knit pdf

 ## clean_data - here you will find all the data we cleaned in R Studio